Elenterius/CropCultivation/README.md

 - Basically macronutrients and compost are the least things that should be checked before replanting

 ### Environmental Influences
+- Rain
-- Rain can decrease soil pH (preventable with a roof)
+  - can decrease soil pH
-- Rain can wash away nutrients (preventable with a roof)
+  - can wash away nutrients if the organic matter content of soil is low

+## Plant Macronutrients
+- Nitrogen (N)
+    - high concentration in soil leads to faster crop growth
+- Phosphorus (P)
+    - high concentration in soil leads to better crop yield
+- Potassium (K)
+    - high concentration in soil leads to better crop yield

 ## Soil Amendments
 ### Compost